vaibhav-997/Ecommerce-Project/Readme.md

 ## Features

-- **Theme: Basic dark and light theme implementation.
+- **Theme**: Basic dark and light theme implementation.
-- **Different View: Their are different views implementation for the admin and for normal user
+- **Different Views**: There are different views implemented for the admin and for the normal user.
 - **User Authentication**: Secure authentication process using JWT tokens.
 - **Admin Functionality**: Admins can add, update, and delete products seamlessly.
 - **Product Management**: Efficiently manage product details, including images, for an enhanced user experience.